usrpro/uspro-hugo/content/features/restful-api.en.md

 draft: true
 gh_issue: 445
 ---
 A RESTful API would allow third party applications to interact with Mailu in a defined way.
-Currently the Admin service exposes an API for all database interaction, like authentication, mailbox checking, sieve management and more.
+Currently the Admin service exposes an internal API for all database interaction, like authentication, mailbox checking, sieve management and more.
 The API is however not engineered for external usage yet.

 ## Current situation